Key Quote

 Technique 1 — HYPERBOLE & SOMATISATION

 Mrs Bennet externalises her anxiety through her body — her 'poor nerves' become a separate entity requiring pity.
-This somatisation (expressing emotional distress through physical symptoms) allows her to avoid examining her real fears: financial ruin and social failure.
+This somatisationsomatisation — Expressing emotional distress as physical symptoms allows her to avoid examining her real fears: financial ruin and social failure.
 The adjective 'poor' personifies her nerves as suffering victims, shifting blame onto Mr Bennet for causing her physical distress.

-The accusation 'You take delight' is hyperbolic (wildly exaggerated) — Mr Bennet is dry, not malicious.
-But Mrs Bennet's exaggeration reveals a real grievance: she feels unheard and unsupported by a husband who uses wit as a defence mechanism rather than engaging with her genuine concerns.
+The accusation 'You take delight' is hyperbolichyperbolic — Wildly or deliberately exaggerated for effect — Mr Bennet is dry, not malicious.
+But Mrs Bennet's exaggeration reveals a real grievance: she feels unheard and unsupported by a husband who uses wit as a defence mechanismdefence mechanism — An unconscious psychological strategy to avoid confronting painful feelings rather than engaging with her genuine concerns.

 Key Words